Local Control Accountability Plan (LCAP)

 In 2013-2014, California adopted the Local Control and Accountability Plan (LCAP), which allocates an equal dollar amount per student for every district based on grade level.
-Communities are also allocated funds to meet the needs of the low income, English learner, homeless, and foster youth students in the district.
+Communities are also allocated funds to meet the needs of the district's low-income English learners, homeless, and foster youth students.
 The accountability for the LCFF funds lies in the Local Control and Accountability Plan (LCAP).
 Each charter is required to produce an LCAP, demonstrating how the LCFF funds are linked to meeting the needs of all students.
 Stakeholder review and input are an integral part of this process.
-Parent, student, and public input are used in developing and refining the plan annually.
+Parent, student, and public input help annually develop and refine the plan.

 The 2021-22 Local Control and Accountability Plan (LCAP) is a unique bridge document for each charter, reflecting the 2019-20 LCAP and the 2020-21 Learning Continuity Plan (LCP).